406-Trades/406-Trades/README.md

 Alpaca API was used for accessing real-world stock market data.

 ## About
-Final project for CPS406 - Introduction to Software Engineering
+Final project for CPS406 - Introduction to Software Engineering.<br/>
+Professional and responsive flask CRUD app built with python, Alpaca API, and MongoDB.
+406-Trades is an online broker for paper trading and investmenting.
+Simulated capital referencing real-time market data to close the gap between the financial knowledge of Wall Street brokers and the average

 ## Class Diagram
 ![Classes](/static/assets/class_diagrams.JPG)